-Developed countries have led the way in translating this vision into reality.
-In September 2012, the European Commission (EC) published its Broadband Strategy, which sets out specific broadband targets for the European Union (EU) through 2020.
-The strategy sets out to achieve: (1) basic broadband (2 Mbps) for all EU citizens by 2013; (2) full EU coverage by broadband with speeds of at least 30 Mbps by 2020; and (3) 50% subscription rates among EU citizens to services offering broadband speeds of 100 Mbps, or higher, by 2020.
+Developed countries have led the way in translating this vision into its Broadband Strategy, which sets out specific broadband targets for the European Union (EU) through 2020.
+The strategy sets out to achieve: (1) basic broadband (2 Mbps) for all EU citizens by 2013; (2) full EU coverage by broadband with speeds of at least 30 Mbps by 2020; broadband speeds of 100 Mbps, or higher, by 2020.

 The United States has launched a similar initiative.
-The US National Broadband Plan proposes that by 2015, 100 million homes should have download speeds of 50 Mbps and actual upload speeds of 20 Mbps.
-It also suggests "every American community should have affordable access to at least 1 gigabit per second (Gbps) broadband service to anchor institutions such as schools, hospitals and government buildings."
-The United States sees institutional access as critical for innovation and growth - an issue often overlooked in the broadband access debate across many developing countries.
+The US National have download speeds of 50 Mbps and actual upload speeds of 20 Mbps.
+It also suggests "every American community should have as critical for innovation and growth - an issue often overlooked in the broadband access debate across many developing countries.